barricklab-at-jhu/SVD-of-MSAs/README.md

 ## Workflow

 1. Generate an adequate Multiple Sequence Alignment (MSA)
 2. Run the singular-value decomposition function.
-Either of the following will work:
-    * Jupyter notebook
-    * Python script
+This can be accessed from the Jupyter Notebook.
 3. Run the Web-scraping script for Uniprot.org.

 You can find more in-depth information about each of the associated steps, their requirements and their workflow.